Model 289 FAQ

 If they comply with all the requirements of section D.8 letter h) of Section VIII of the Annex of Royal Decree 1021/2015, they will be considered to be an Active Non-Financial Entity (NFE).
 For this purpose, it can be considered that the partial exemption applicable to these foundations and associations represents compliance with the requirement foreseen in the subsection ii) of this section (the previous is also applicable with regards to the subsection ii of section VI.B.4 letter i) of the Annex I of the FATCA Agreement between the USA and Spain).

 No. The omission of stating the active or passive condition of the entity does not oblige the Financial Institution to block the account.
-Notwithstanding , the entity shall be required to complete the Tax return with this information.
+Notwithstanding , the entity shall be required to complete the declaration with this information.

 Yes.
-The NIF (Tax ID Number) is an essential requirement in the aforementioned Tax return and must always be stated in the same, in accordance with the provisions of section 2 of Section I of the Annex of Royal Decree 1021/2015.
+The tax identification number is an essential piece of information in the aforementioned declaration and must always appear in it, in accordance with the provisions of section 2 of Section I of the Annex to Royal Decree 1021/2015.
 In this case, as well as blocking the account, the Financial Institution must report this situation, according to the country or jurisdiction of tax residence stated in the Tax return (unless it is aware or may be aware that this is incorrect or not reliable).
-Notwithstanding, this person shall be required to complete the Tax return with this information.
+Notwithstanding, this person shall be required to complete the declaration with this information.

 The gross income derived from the sale or amortisation of financial assets paid or entered in the account, i.e. for the value of the asset disposal or refund obtained, must be reported.
 The income produced from this transaction in terms of interest shall not be reported.